Afirestriker/javascript/JS_Mini_Project/README.md

 ## You can check the output by visiting the following link:

-1. <a href="https://htmlpreview.github.io/?https://github.com/Afirestriker/JavaScript/blob/main/JS_Mini_Project/001_changeTextColor.html"> 001_changeTextColor.html </a>
+1. <a targer="_blank" href="https://htmlpreview.github.io/?https://github.com/Afirestriker/JavaScript/blob/main/JS_Mini_Project/001_changeTextColor.html"> 001_changeTextColor.html </a>